 Never use dandelion that’s dirty or is laced with pesticides or chemicals.
 Wash ONLY when ready to use.
 You can pick it ahead of time and store it in a dry paper towel wrapped in plastic.
 Refrigerate and use within 3-5 days.
 You can simply crumble the dried herb onto your dog’s food and mix.

-Directions for using capsules: Use the human dose of Wild Harvest capsules as follows:
+Directions for using capsules: Use the human dose of capsules are as follows:

 - Large dogs: 3 capsules